About TMJ Arthroscopy

 Arthroscopy typically causes less pain and discomfort than traditional surgical procedures.
 Some TMJ patients may experience moderate to severe jaw pain in the days following their surgery.
 This can be managed with over-the-counter pain relievers or prescription pain medications.
-Patients who have had parafunctional muscle activity like clenching, or grinding of teeth, may require a muscle relaxant for the first week.
+Patients with parafunctional muscle activity like clenching or grinding of teeth may require a muscle relaxant for the first week.

-Typically only small incisions are made on the skin.
-These incisions usually require a couple of small stitches.
-You can shower 24 hours after your surgery, but do not submerge your head underwater, or soak your face, or apply a heating pad, until after the sutures are removed.
+Typically only small incisions are made on the skin, and these usually only require a couple of small stitches.
+You can shower 24 hours after your surgery, but do not submerge your head underwater, soak your face or apply a heating pad until after the sutures are removed.

 TMJ arthroscopy is a relatively safe and effective surgical procedure.
 However, as with any surgery, there are risks associated with arthroscopic surgery.
 It is important to educate yourself about surgical techniques and their risks.

 These risks may include: